-U.S.-Canada Trade Talks Continue In Bid To Fix NAFTA
+U.S.-Canada Trade Talks Continue In Bid To Update NAFTA

 With a deadline looming, Canada and the United States headed into talks for a fourth day, trying to hammer out a deal that would rewrite the 24-year-old North American Free Trade Agreement.